alanng10/class-lang/Info/Article/Word/a.md

 Word "char" has meaning that is character code.

+Word "fill" has meaning that is set value in entire range.

 Word "stream" has meaning that is serial.

 Word "read" has meaning that is got info from medium.